 What is the best reverse osmosis system?

-Many purified water systems are out there, and they each have their own features and uses.
+Many water filter systems are out there, and they each have their own features and uses.

 Reverse osmosis not only removes chemicals that are usually missed by a lot of these other types of water systems.